graphprotocol/allocation-optimizer/docs/src/index.md

 AllocationOpt is a library for optimising how an indexer should allocate its stake in [The Graph Protocol](https://thegraph.com/en/).

+!!! warning
-**Important:** You must run this on a computer that supports 64-bit operations.
+    You must run this on a computer that supports 64-bit operations.
     32-bit doesn't have enough precision to solve the optimisation problem.

 ## Installation